 The placement agent may be deemed to be an underwriter within the meaning of Section 2(a)(11) of the Securities Act, and any commissions received by it and any profit realized on the resale of the securities sold by it while acting as principal might be deemed to be underwriting discounts or commissions under the Securities Act.
 As an underwriter, the placement agent would be required to comply with the requirements of the Securities Act and the Exchange Act, including, without limitation, Rule 415(a)(4) under the Securities Act and Rule 10b-5 and Regulation M under the Exchange Act.
-These rules and regulations may limit the timing of purchases and sales of shares of common stock and warrants by the placement agent acting as principal.
-Under these rules and regulations, the placement agent:
+These rules and regulations may limit the timing of purchases and sales of shares of common stock and warrants by the placement agent agent agent:

-- · may not engage in any stabilization activity in connection with our securities; and - · may not bid for or purchase any of our securities or attempt to induce any person to purchase any of our securities, other than as permitted under the Exchange Act, until it has completed its participation in the distribution.
+- may not engage in any stabilization activity in connection with our securities; and - may not bid for or purchase any of our securities or attempt to induce any person to purchase any of our securities, other than as permitted under the Exchange Act, until it has completed its participation in the distribution.